signl4/docs/integrations/checkmk/checkmk.md

 Mobile workers are not able to sit in front of a [Checkmk](https://checkmk.com/) dashboard and actively monitor problems.
 SIGNL4 enables Checkmk to notify the mobile teams in the field or on call in real-time.
 This speeds up their response significantly and frees resources in the operations.

 **Checkmk 2.0 and higher**: In Checkmk version 2 and later SIGNL4 is available as a build-in notification channel.
 You can configure it directly in your notification settings.
-You just have to enter the the SIGNL4 team secret here.
+You just have to enter the SIGNL4 team secret here.

 ## Two-Way Integration